viamrobotics/docs/docs/program/apis/cloud.md

 linkTitle: "Cloud Management"
 weight: 20
 type: "docs"
-description: "Use the cloud app API with Viam's client SDKs to manage your smart machine fleet with code."
+description: "Use the cloud app API with Viam's client SDKs to manage your machine fleet with code."
 tags:
   [
     "cloud",